leodutra/shell-scripts/README.md

-# Personal shell script repository
+# Generic shell script repository

 The current code implements only a Ubuntu developer environment setup.